Employee NPS or eNPS is a method to measure your employees’ willingness to recommend your company as a place of work.

-The hiring and on-boarding processes are really expensive and steals a lot of effort and time from you.
-It is imperative to to be always in the know about your employees’ attitudes towards your brand.
-When the employees don’t feel challenged or recognized enough,they leave.
+The hiring and onboarding processes are really expensive and steal a lot of effort and time from you.
+It is imperative to be always in the know about your employees’ attitudes towards your brand.
+When the employees don’t feel challenged or recognized enough, they leave.
 Conducting employee NPS at regular intervals helps you monitor the changes and patterns emerging in employee behaviors.
 Finding the root causes for employee disengagement lets you avoid them altogether

 Employee NPS for higher productivity

 Engaged employees work harder, faster and stronger.
 It’s no secret!
-The Employee NPS surveys lets you in on everything you need to do to keep your employees engaged.
+The Employee NPS surveys let you in on everything you need to do to keep your employees engaged.
 Research says that engaged employees are 17% more productive.
-For example, Zappos, a clothing company, encourages their call center employees to “go above and beyond” for every customer that calls them.
-This was showcased when a hungry group of people were stranded at night and their hotel’s food service had stopped.
-A lady in the group called Zappos call center and the representative helped them find eateries that were open at that time of hour.
-This Zappos story, told and retold across the world has helped them with free marketing too.
+For example, Zappos, a clothing company, encourages its call center employees to “go above and beyond” for every customer that calls them.
+This was showcased when a hungry group of people was stranded at night and their hotel’s foodservice had stopped.
+A lady in the group called Zappos call center and the representative helped them find eateries that were open at that time of the hour.
+This Zappos story told and retold across the world has helped them with free marketing too.

 Employee NPS for increased profitability

-The latest studies prove that businesses with engaged employees secures 21% more profitability than their competition.
+The latest studies prove that businesses with engaged employees secure 21% more profitability than their competition.
 When the employees engage themselves in the job, they work harder.
-When your employees work harder it increases the productivity.
+When your employees work harder it increases productivity.
 And when your employees are being consistently productive at work, they keep on creating happy customers with their quality of work.
-This will have happy loyal customers coming back to you which will in turn results in steady revenue growth.
+This will have happy loyal customers coming back to you which will, in turn, result in steady revenue growth.

 How do you assess the Employee NPS results?